cvmfs/doc-cvmfs/cpt-quickstart.rst

     CVMFS_CLIENT_PROFILE=single

-If you setup a cluster of cvmfs nodes, specify the HTTP proxy servers on your site with
+If you set up a cluster of cvmfs nodes, specify the HTTP proxy servers on your site with

 ::

     CVMFS_HTTP_PROXY="http://myproxy1:port|http://myproxy2:port"

 If you're unsure about the proxy names, set ``CVMFS_HTTP_PROXY=DIRECT``.
-This should *only* be done for a small number of clients (< 5), because large numbers can put a heavy load on the Stratum 1 servers and result, amongst others, in poorer performance for the client.
+This should *only* be done for very few clients (< 5), because large numbers can put a heavy load on the Stratum 1 servers and result, amongst others, in poorer performance for the clients.
 For the syntax of more complex HTTP proxy settings, see :ref:`sct_network`.
 If there are no HTTP proxies yet at your site, see :ref:`cpt_squid` for instructions on how to set them up.